DelphiWorlds/TOTAL/README.md

 ## Supported Delphi versions

-TOTAL officially supports Delphi 10.4.x or higher, however it may compile for Delphi 10.3.3 (my Delphi 10.3.3 install is "totalled")
+TOTAL officially supports Delphi 12 and 11.x, however it may compile for earlier versions.

 ## Creating an add-in